bwajtr/fluent-spring-jdbctemplate/README.md

     }
 }
 ```
-This way both templates use the same `JdbcOperations` backend and correct transaction and connection pool management is ensured even when both templates are used in single transaction.
+This way both templates use the same `JdbcOperations` backend and correct transaction and connection pool management is ensured even when both templates are used in a single transaction.

 #### 2. You want to use Fluent Template on existing project exclusively

-Go ahead and replace all occurences of the `NamedParameterJdbcTemplate` type with `FluentNamedParameterJdbcTemplate`.
+Go ahead and replace all occurrences of the `NamedParameterJdbcTemplate` type with `FluentNamedParameterJdbcTemplate`.
 It's a safe operation to do because the fluent template extends from `NamedParameterJdbcTemplate` so the compatibility is ensured.

-#### 3. You want use Fluent Template in completely new project
+#### 3. You want to use Fluent Template in completely new project

 Just create the appropriate bean in Spring configuration class: